BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

 # Getting Started Tutorial: Advanced Library Construction
-_In this section, we will convert the four-LED array into an n-LED array block and go through the advanced constructs of generators and port arrays._
+_In this section, we will build a re-usable n-LED array Block, going through the advanced constructs of generators and port arrays._

-As a refresher, in the first part of the getting started tutorial, we dropped 4 LEDs directly in our top-level design sign with a `for` loop in:
+> The IDE does not support graphical operations for programmatic circuit construction.
+> However, you can continue to use the IDE for visualization.

+## The Naive (but Broken) Approach

+The HDL provides the ElementDict construct for giving unique names to a dynamically-sized array of blocks.
+An array of LEDs looks like:
 ```python
 self.led = ElementDict[IndicatorLed]()
 for i in range(4):
   self.led[i] = self.Block(IndicatorLed())
   ...
 ```

-However, arrays of LEDs are common enough that they would make sense as a library block, and it would condense these three lines of code here into just one.

-> The IDE does not support graphical operations for programmatic constructing circuits.
-> However, you can continue to use the IDE for visualization.

-## The Naive (but Broken) Approach

 You might be tempted to drop the above into a Block and pipe the `int` through as a constructor argument:
 ```python